Joansil/api_reg/README.md

 And to see with specific dates:

-GET "/transactions/year/:year"
+GET "/transactions/year/:year" where :year you put the year i.e: 2021

-GET "/transactions/year/:year/month/:month"
+GET "/transactions/year/:year/month/:month" :year you put the year i.e: 2021 and :month the month i.e: 05

-GET "/transactions/day/:day"
+GET "/transactions/day/:day" :day you put the year i.e: 2021-05-17

 Development